missing-semester-cn/missing-semester-cn.github.io/backups.md

 ## Exercises

-- Consider how you are (not) backing up your data and look into fixing/improving that.
+1. Consider how you are (not) backing up your data and look into fixing/improving that.

-- Choose a webservice you use often (Spotify, Google Music, &c) and figure out what options for backing up your data are.
+1. Choose a webservice you use often (Spotify, Google Music, &c) and figure out what options for backing up your data are.
 Often people have already made solutions based on available APIs.

-- Think of a website you have visited repeatedly over the years and look it up in [archive.org](https://archive.org/web/), how many versions does it have?
+1. Think of a website you have visited repeatedly over the years and look it up in [archive.org](https://archive.org/web/), how many versions does it have?

+1. One way to efficiently implement deduplication is to use hardlinks.
+Whereas symbolic link (also called soft link) is a file that points to another file or folder, a hardlink is a exact copy of the pointer (it uses the same inode and points to the same place in the disk).
+Thus if the original file is removed a symlink stops working whereas a hard link doesn't.
+However, hardlinks only work for files.
+Try using the command `ln` to create hard links and compare them to symlinks created with `ln -s`.
+(In macOS you will need to install the gnu coreutils or the hln package).